Transfers per second: Units

-Buses like SCSI and PCI fall in the megatransfer range of data transfer rate, while newer bus architectures like the PCI-X, PCI Express, Ultra Path, and HyperTransport / Infinity Fabric operate at the gigatransfer rate.
+Buses like SCSI and PCI fall in the megatransfer range of data transfer rate, while newer bus architectures like the PCI-X, PCI Express, Ultra Path, and HyperTransport operate at gigatransfer rates.

+The choice of the symbol T for transfer conflicts with the International System of Units, in which T is the symbol for the tesla, a unit of magnetic flux density, so megatesla per second (MT/s) would be a reasonable unit to describe the rate of a rapidly changing magnetic field, such as in a pulsed field magnet or kicker magnet.